telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ## Terminal Capturing

-Similarly to the independent browser capturing option, Fiddler lets you use a dedicated terminal instance to capture traffic from your preferred terminal on-the-fly.
+Similarly to the independent browser capturing option, Fiddler lets you use a dedicated terminal instance to capture traffic from your preferred terminal on the fly.
 The option is accessible through the **>_ Terminal** button, enabling you to quickly capture and inspect traffic from terminal applications like **Node.js** libraries and **curl**.

 ![Use the "Terminal" button to capture traffic from Node.js or other terminal application](../images/get-started/get-started-terminal.png)